ScriptedBits/Emulator-Auto-downloads/README.md

 Install:
 1. Downlaod load latest release
+2. Run using the command: powershell -ExecutionPolicy Bypass -File .\emu-updater.ps1
-2. On first run it will prompt you to select a download directory for the emulators
+3. On first run it will prompt you to select a download directory for the emulators
-3. Run the Powershell script and select desired emulator to download or choose download all to grab all of them.
+4. Run the Powershell script and select desired emulator to download or choose download all to grab all of them.

 *note:  You can edit the emd.ini and update the emupath to your download location. *see emd.ini for more information

 Futures:
 - The ability to select the emulator OS version:  Windows, Mac or Linix
 - Futher improvments to the interface
+- Digitaly sign script